ronikobrosly/ronikobrosly/README.md

 * I'm confident I'm the only person on earth with the name Roni Kobrosly (one of the perks of having a bicultural background).
 * My all-time favorite book is [Don DeLillo's White Noise](https://en.wikipedia.org/wiki/White_Noise_(novel)).
 * I've got a PhD in Epidemiology.
-* I make very good scrambled eggs and hash brown breakfast.
+* I make a very good scrambled eggs and hash brown breakfast.
 I mean really, really good.
 Really. 🍳
 * I'm an adherent of skepticism.

 **Some links**